OctopusDeploy/blog/blog/2021-08/k8yaml/index.md

 Create a project with a production environment in your Octopus Deploy instance.
 To do this, go to **{{Infrastructure, Environments, Add Environments}}** to add the production environment.
 Then, go to **{{Projects, Add Project}}** to add a project.

-Go to **{{Infrastructure, External Feeds}}** and set up a docker registry.
+Go to **{{Library, External Feeds}}** and set up a docker registry.
 Since we are using the public repository, you can leave credentials blank.

 ![Docker registry](docker-registry.png "Docker registry")